How to Apply for an Education Loan to Study Abroad

 Interest repayment can begin during the moratorium period

-Principal repayment can be done as monthly installments
+Principal repayment can be done as monthly instalments

 Can be done within seven years